|Activities||Upper Dolpo Extensive Trek|

 Day 22: Trek from Sangdo to Dhagarjun and it takes about Nine hours.

 You climb the hill behind Sangda and spent most of the day making a high traverse, crossing nine ridges to a final crest at 4280m.
 You then descend into the Kali Gandaki valley, traversing under high cliffs and descending to the large village of Dhagarjun (3290m).

 You climb to a ridge at and make a final descent on a challenging trail of loose rocks to Jomsom at 2670m.
-You take an early flight from Jomsom to Pokhara - a fantastic way to round off the trek, flying right along the Kali Gandaki Gorge between the Annapurna and Dhaulagiri ranges.
+You take an early Drive from Jomsom to Pokhara - a fantastic way to round off the trek, flying right along the Kali Gandaki Gorge between the Annapurna and Dhaulagiri ranges.
 In Pokhara you check into the Hotel, get the dust of the last three weeks washed off and head out for a nice dinner!

 Day 24: Drive back to Kathmandu